uhmanoaslist/uhmanoaslist.github.io/index.md

 All of these functionalities are tentative and have not been developed yet, this page will update as progress has been made in development.

 # Community Feedback
-Jason Connell says
+Jason C. says
 *Clean looking website, likes how it works, and little hard to navigate*

-Jacob Connell says
+Jacob C. says
  *Maybe have a different color scheme, easy to use, and very functional*

-Josh Kamisugi says
+Josh K. says
 *Good idea ,could be more appealing, but overall good functionality*

-Cameron Lee says
+Cameron L. says
 *Good concept,a bit similar to craigslist, could make more user friendly, good functionality*

-Lauren Miguel says
+Lauren M. says
 *I like the colors, I like how everything is set up, it's simple, could be more appealing to the eye*

 # User Guide